Shad-0/Shad-0.github.io/_posts/2018-08-10-Responder.md

 tags: Stealth, Evasion, Internal
 ---

-When I first began learning about IT security, AV evasion meant encoding signatures, and ```' OR '1' = '1``` was enough to get into most web applications.
-14 years later, security has evolved into a much different landscape.
+When I first began my dive into the world of IT security, AV evasion meant encoding signatures, and ```' OR '1' = '1``` was enough to get into most web applications.
+15 years later, security has evolved into a much different landscape.
 While the above techniques certainly still work in some cases, today's networks are much more complex.
-AV's now have sandboxes and emulators, and web applications are protected on the 7th layer.
+AV's now have sandboxes and emulators, and web applications are protected at the applicaton layer.
 The last thing a consultant wants during an engagement is to be caught because one of their payloads tripped a defense mechanism.

 A few months ago I was part of a purple team engagement, during which a client hired us to both test their internal network security as well as their newly hired SOC's ability to catch malicious activity.